-Even though norms do not further erode in FULL compared to the other treatments, we see a complete break-down of norm compliance.
-When traders can take advantage of trading opportunities foregone by other traders, norms take a back seat in participants' decision making.
-In the next section we shed light on the question whether the complete breakdown of norm compliance is caused by market selection or the replacement logic.
+in participants' decision making.
+In the next section, we shed light on the question of whether the complete breakdown of norm compliance is caused by market selection or the replacement logic.

 Result 3 We reject hypothesis 3A.
-Traders find cancelling a donation less inappropriate in markets than in individual decision-making.
+Traders find canceling a donation less inappropriate in markets than in individual decision-making.
 We do not reject hypothesis 3B.
 Norms are not differentially affected by market treatments.
 The finding that market outcomes are most selfish in FULL is caused by a breakdown of norm compliance.